List of New Tricks characters: Sandra Pullman

-Sandra Pullman

 Detective Superintendent Sandra Pullman (Amanda Redman) (2003–2013): Born in 1961, Sandra is the original head of the unit, being the only current serving police officer – and at the time the only woman – in UCOS.
 Sandra was a high flyer in Greater London's Metropolitan Police Service until the shooting of a dog during a hostage rescue, which is a running joke during the early series.
 Her career consequently stalled and she is made to take charge of UCOS, initially against her will.
 Ambitious and competitive, she has sacrificed personal life in pursuit of a career and likes to be in control of every situation.
 A running sub-plot involves Pullman's unsuccessful love life, which is mostly shown as a string of unsatisfactory relationships and numerous failed efforts at romance, including an attempt at speed dating.
 Sandra is often exasperated by her colleagues' eccentricities and their willingness to bend the rules, although she doesn't always play by the rulebook herself.
 Initially reluctant to lead the squad, she warms to her colleagues and views them as her friends.
 She believed her dead father, Detective Inspector Gordon Arthur Pullman, suffered a heart attack in 1975.
 It is only during her career at UCOS that she learns he committed suicide by carbon monoxide poisoning, as he was about to be arrested by Jack Halford for attempting to cover up killing a small-time pimp.
 Her friendship with Jack is only damaged for a time, but her father's legacy continues to haunt her life and her career.
 She leaves UCOS after episode 8 of series 10.